acushlakoncept/restaurant-page/README.md

 # Restaurant Page

-In this project I built a Simple Restuarant Page App using webpack to practice DOM manipulation by dynamically rendering it's various pages: Home, Menu and Contact.
+In this project, I built a Simple Restuarant Page App using webpack to practice DOM manipulation by dynamically rendering its various pages: Home, Menu, and Contact.

 ![screenshot](./restaurant.gif)